edgelesssys/contrast/rfc/001-service-mesh.md

 * Which traffic do we want to secure?
 HTTP/S, TCP, UDP, ICMP?
 Is TLS even the correct layer for this?

-Since TCP service meshes are ubiquitously used, only supporting TCP for now is fine.
+Since HTTP service meshes are ubiquitously used, only supporting HTTP for now is fine.
+Note that supporting HTTP also supports gRPC since it uses HTTP/2.

 * Do we allow workloads to talk to the internet by default?
 Otherwise we can wrap all egress traffic in mTLS.